Kemal-D/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an experienced Market Intelligence Analyst(MIA) with two M.Sc. degrees in 'Spatial, Transport and Environmental Economics' and 'Economics'.
 During my work experience and studies I have acquired data analytics and machine learning experience.
-I have utilized k-means clustering for my thesis, worked on projects developing regression and classification algorithms to predict house prices, photo recognition, value of time etc.
+I have utilized k-means clustering for my thesis, worked on projects developing regression and classification algorithms to predict house prices, photo recognition, value of time and more.

 During my work as MIA, I have worked on research and analysis of market, product, competitor and customer.
 By utilizing primary and secondary data I have developed strategies, created segmentations and identified user needs.
 {style="text-align: justify;"}